lewiih001/quote-app/README.md

 Features : The users of the website will be able to :

-scroll to view quotes
+generate new quotes
-deleting quotes
+navigate to view quotes
-adding quotes
+delete quotes

 Requirements to use the app : .Access to a computer or any gadget and accsess to internet connection